sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 ## Summary

 In this exercise, you learned how to refactor code using GitHub Copilot.
 You used the Chat view in Edit mode to refactor the **EnumHelper** class, replacing reflection with static dictionaries.
-You also used the Chat view in Edit mode to refactor the **JsonData** and **JsonLoanRepository** classes, replacing foreach loops with LINQ queries.
-Finally, you used the Chat view in Agent mode to refactor the **JsonPatronRepository** class, replacing foreach loops with LINQ queries.
+You also used the inline chat and Edit mode to refactor the **JsonData** and **JsonLoanRepository** classes, replacing foreach loops with LINQ queries.
+Finally, you used the Agent mode to refactor the **JsonPatronRepository** class, replacing foreach loops with LINQ queries.

 ## Clean up